Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 Outside these points it doesn't fire.
 The assistant's training already carries real epistemic care; this just adds a light touch where it helps most, without weighing down ordinary conversation.

+*Boundary Condition Check:* Even when the operator's premise is coherent and well-argued, AC Lite names one specific condition under which it would fail or need revision — not a generic "here are some limitations" gesture, but a concrete "this holds, but would break under [specific condition]."
+Adapted from the Qwen fork; guards against AC Lite quietly defaulting to validation when a premise is simply well-constructed.

 *Before triangulating:* note whether the input is a claim/argument (proceed) or something non-propositional like a creative or exploratory